shell - Kernel command shell and script dispatcher

 Command Description

-exec <path> Load and run a userspace ELF (Ctrl+C kills it)
+exec <path> Load and run a userspace ELF.
+Ctrl+C is delivered as SIGINT to the focused child.

 install Run OS installer from CD-ROM to HDD